Nightcliff Primary School: History

 The Nightcliff Primary School site was initially used as an ammunition storage depot during World War II.
 This was extensively cleared and Nightcliff Primary School was opened on the 7 February 1961 with 240 students and seven classrooms available for use.
 The staff included the Principal and seven teachers.
 By 1962, thirteen classrooms were in use.

 The first uniform consisted of grey shirt and shorts for the boys and a green checked poplin shift dress with a black and white shield embroidered on the pocket for the girls.
 Initially a black and white peewee was to be embroidered on the pocket but this proved too difficult and costly.

-In 1964 enrolment had grown to 1038 and several classes had to walk each day to the uncompleted Rapid Creek Primary School where some classrooms had been made available for use.
-In 1965 Rapid Creek Primary School opened which solved the accommodation problem at the time.

 By 1974 with an enrolment of 630, extensions were planned for Nightcliff Primary School but Cyclone Tracy thwarted these plans and on Christmas Eve 1974, Cyclone Tracy damaged the school buildings beyond economical repair.

 After the devastation of the cyclone, Alawa, Millner, Rapid Creek and Nightcliff Primary Schools combined in the Alawa Primary School buildings in February 1975.
 Within a few weeks the numbers were too large so students were relocated to Millner Primary School.
 The resulting combination of schools was named Nimira (Nightcliff, Millner and Rapid Creek) and remained operational for the whole of 1975.

 By the beginning of 1976 teachers and students moved back into the habitable buildings and eleven demountable classrooms.
 It wasn't until 1978 that rebuilding the school began and canteen facilities were not provided until the completion of Stage 2 in 1981.

 In 1990, as a result of Economic Review Committee's findings Rapid Creek Primary School was closed and Rapid Creek became part of the feeder area for Nightcliff Primary School.
 By 1991 numbers rose to 410 and demountable classrooms were added to cope with the increasing need for additional classes.

 Major renovations including the addition of an Assembly Area, canteen, toilets, seven classrooms, a dental clinic and an Out of Hours School Care facility began in 1991 and was completed in 1999.
 In addition, the Library, Staffroom and Office underwent major refurbishment.

 Throughout 2006, Nightcliff Primary was involved with the NTSCHOOLS Project and received around 60 new computers through this program.

 A former teacher at the school was charged with assaulting a student during the school's Harmony Day celebrations in 2009.
 It is believed to be the first recorded instance of such an assault in the state.